emilstoyanov/commissions_nodejs/README.md

 Steps to test and run this code:

-1. Unpack the arhive or clone it from: https://github.com/emilstoyanov/commissions_nodejs/
+1. Unpack the arhive or clone / download it from: https://github.com/emilstoyanov/commissions_nodejs/
 2. Go to the main folder of project.
 3. To install needed node modules run:  npm install
 4. To run tests:                        npm run test